-With thousands of items handed over from private and public donors, Curator Dot Nutley has her hands full, cataloguing all the pieces…and they do keep on coming.
-But she knows her stuff and is always excited when the little gems pop up.
+With thousands of items handed over from private and public donors, Curator Dot Nutley had her hands full, cataloguing all the pieces.
+But she knew her stuff and was always excited when the little gems popped up.

 Pride of place is the alphabet chart Dot found under a hessian bag, the movie posters featuring such classics as The Lone Wolf and His Lady, Careful, Soft Shoulders and Man About the House and the old Wowan fire truck that lives out front.

 Leichhardt Highway, Wowan (Look for the red tin roof)

 Museum is now open by appointment (until a new curator is appointed)

 Contact Fred Eames on 0421 577 273